Hanson-Sun/music-esolang/README.md

 Polyphony operates on a base 12 number system.
 Each semitone represents a digit, with `C` being `0` and `B` being `11`.
 The octave doesn't matter so both `C#4` and `C#5` represent `1`.

-As opposed to being identified by the specific notes in a chord, chords are identified by the intervals between its notes (More specifically, the amount of semitones between any 2 consective notes of a chord as opposed to intervals based on scales).
+As opposed to being identified by the specific notes in a chord, chords are identified by the intervals between its notes (More specifically, the amount of semitones between any 2 consecutive notes of a chord as opposed to intervals based on scales).
 From now on, we will represent a chord by its intervals. ex: an octave is written as `(13)` and the chord `CC#E` is written as `(2,4)`.
 In case it is not obvious these are written in base 10.

 ## Syntax Semantics and Grammar

 ### Syntax
 Polyphony has 31 keywords and they are all listed below.
 For readability, we have provided descriptive keywords along with the interval based ones.
-They will be used interchangebly from now on.
+They will be used interchangeably from now on.

 Binary operations read in RPL notation, meaning the operation `1 - 2` is `1 2 -` in Polyphony.